murphlab/takesplit/README.md

 DESCRIPTION
 	This script is useful for organizing a bunch of images (say, on one card), that contain multiple time-lapse sequences.
-It examins the intervals between them and makes it's best guess as to how they should be grouped.
+It examines the time intervals between them and makes it's best guess as to how they should be grouped.
 	There may be ambiguous situtations where it's not obvious which image belongs to which sequence, in which case it will copy the same image